 I help entrepreneurs build true-to-life businesses.
-I believe you have it within you to create a thriving, fulfilling enterprise that makes the best use of your gifts, honors your values, and achieves your life purpose.
+I believe you have it within you to create a thriving, fulfilling enterprise that makes the best use of your gifts, honors your values, and helps to achieve your life purpose.
 There is a path that’s right for you, and we can find it.
 There is a way of doing business that will fulfill your vision, and we can design it.
 Whatever may be stopping you from creating the business you dream of, we can overcome it, together.

-My clients are small business owners, solo entrepreneurs, and independent professionals.
-I particularly enjoy working with entrepreneurs pursuing a path of right livelihood or social entrepreneurship.
+My clients are small business owners, solo entrepreneurs, and self-employed professionals.
+I particularly enjoy working with entrepreneurs pursuing a path of right livelihood* or social entrepreneurship*.
 I serve as a thinking partner, assisting my clients to strategize, grow, troubleshoot, overcome obstacles, discover the right path, and stay true to their vision.
 My approach is a blend of business coaching with mentoring and practical advice.

 Here’s what I help my clients do:

 - Get clear about your vision and what you want to accomplish

 - Design a sustainable business model in line with your life purpose

 - Solve problems, eliminate obstacles, and avoid pitfalls

 - Locate resources, make connections, and build alliances